 What's Inside?

-The U.S. Government Shutdown Is a Wake-Up Call for Offshore Resilience
+The 2025 U.S. Government Shutdown Is Over.
+The Resilience Wake-Up Call Remains

 Key Takeaways

-- Resilience Requires Proactive Geographic Diversification: The key lesson for executives is that operational resilience must be built proactively before a crisis hits.
-The recommended strategic response is to accelerate offshore expansion and build a geographically diversified workforce to insulate the business from the growing risk of domestic political volatility.
+• Resilience Requires Proactive Geographic Diversification: The key lesson for executives is that operational resilience must be built proactively.
+The strategic response is to audit all federal dependencies and accelerate the expansion of a globally distributed workforce to ensure essential business functions are insulated from future domestic political disruptions.

 Understanding the 2025 U.S. Government Shutdown